itorly/react-study/Learn-React/Escape Haches/src/4.You Might Not Need an Effect/4.1.How to remove unnecessary Effects/4.1.2.Caching expensive calculations/Caching expensive calculations.md

   // ...
 }
 ```
 Usually, this code is fine!

+## But what if getFilteredTodos() is slow?
 But maybe getFilteredTodos() is slow or you have a lot of todos.
 In that case you don’t want to recalculate getFilteredTodos() if some unrelated state variable like newTodo has changed.